lucas-aragno/pokemon-classifier/README.md

 ### The training data

-For the training data we are going to assign all the pokemon types ( there are 19 of them ), fire, water, grass, etc to a list of integers with their id on the PokeAPI those id's will act as our labels for the training samples
+For the training data we are going to assign all the pokemon types ( there are 19 of them ), fire, water, grass, etc to a list of integers with id on the PokeAPI those id's will act as our labels for the training samples

 Then we are going to use [Color Thief](https://github.com/fengsp/color-thief-py) and loop through each pokemon (from gen1 and gen2) get their type and then from its image we get the dominant color of that pokemon.